Skip to main content

 Refer to Tip 1 and make sure to pack enough supplies to keep you more than covered throughout your trip.

-When packing your car, consider keeping your supplies with you inside the cabin rather than in the trunk.
-You don’t want your ostomy products to get too hot or too cold.
+When packing your car, consider keeping your supplies inside the cabin rather than in the trunk.
+You don’t want your ostomy products to get too hot or cold.

 4. Avoid irritating food and drinks.

-If you know some certain foods or drinks cause you to have an upset stomach, excessive gas, or above-average stomal output that could fill up your pouch fast, it’s best to skip those the day before you leave and during your time away from home.
+If you know certain foods or drinks cause an upset stomach, excessive gas, or above-average stomal output that could fill up your pouch fast, it’s best to skip those the day before you leave and during your time away from home.

-You might also want to empty or change your pouch right before leaving home.
+You might also want to empty or change your pouch before leaving home.

 5. Maintain proper ostomy hygiene throughout your trip.

 Public restrooms aren’t always the cleanest environments.
-So when it’s time to change or empty your pouch, be sure to wash your hands with warm soapy water before and after.
+So, when it’s time to change or empty your pouch, wash your hands with warm, soapy water before and after.

 You might also want to carry antiseptic wipes and/or alcohol-based hand sanitizers for additional protection from potential contamination or infection.

 Do you still have more questions about traveling with your ostomy?
 Contact 180 Medical‘s friendly, trained Ostomy Specialists.
-We’ll be happy to help with any questions or concerns about your approaching trip or ostomy products and samples.
+We’ll gladly help with any questions or concerns about your approaching trip or ostomy products and samples.

 contact us to experience the 180 medical difference